 • RWSN Governance revised and updated.

-• 9th World Water Forum in Dakar in March, where RWSN/REAL-Water convened session on “Rural Water Supply Management and Professionalisation” and presentation on the AfDB/AMCOW pavilion on “The State of Rural WASH in Africa”.
+• 9th World Water Forum in Dakar in March, where RWSN/REAL-Water convened a session on “Rural Water Supply Management and Professionalisation” and a presentation on the AfDB/AMCOW pavilion on “The State of Rural WASH in Africa”.

 • UN Groundwater Summit 2022 in Paris where RWSN and partners hosted a session on “Groundwater for Rural Water Supply”.